jbelmont/marcels-blog/content/post/debugging-rust-with-lldb.md

 {{< figure src="/media/delete-breakpoint.png" >}}

+## Using help in lldb

+You can find about the available command in lldb by running help:

+{{< figure src="/media/lldb-debugger-help.png" >}}

+You can also get help on each particular command by running help like:

+*help subcommand*

+{{< figure src="/media/lldb-help-command.png" >}}

+Some commands have subcommands like the breakpoint command which you can get help on:

+{{< figure src="/media/lldb-subcommand-help.png" >}}

+Some commands have aliases that you can run like b for breakpoint and more.

+*A great feature of the lldb debugger is that there is autocomplete that you can invoke by simply pressing the tab character*

+All in all I would say rust-lldb is a great addition to debugging rust programs.

 There is a whole more you can do with lldb and please read the official [lldb documentation for more](https://lldb.llvm.org/tutorial.html)

 Please follow me at [jbelmont @ github](https://github.com/jbelmont) and [jbelmont80 @ twitter](https://twitter.com/jbelmont80)